IT consultant: job description

 Both graduates and school leavers can become IT consultants, though most junior roles are advertised at graduates.
 Any degree is acceptable for entry into the profession, but some employers require a relevant subject such as computer science, software engineering, electronic engineering, IT, business studies or maths.Any previous experience gained through summer internships and industrial placements is beneficial.

 There are a few apprenticeships on offer in IT consultancy.
 These are usually offered by the larger technology and outsourcing companies and professional services firms.
-To find out more about getting into IT and technology via a school leaver route, visit the IT and technology section of TARGETcareers, our website aimed at school leavers.

 - Meticulous approach to work